Stockbridge, Massachusetts: In popular culture

 Stockbridge was the location of Alice's Restaurant in the song of the same name by Arlo Guthrie which describes the town as having "three stop signs, two police officers, and one police car".
+The site of the restaurant is marked on the street; the site of Alice's home is now the community Guthrie Center.
+A "red VW microbus" is parked outside, and may be the original.

-Stockbridge is mentioned in one verse of James Taylor's Sweet Baby James.
+Stockbridge is mentioned in one verse of James Taylor's "Sweet Baby James".

 The last movement of Charles Ives' "Three Places in New England" takes place on the Housatonic River in Stockbridge.

+Prospect St, Stockbridge is the first overpass seen in the ending credits of Good Will Hunting.